>>> Trigger warning: Parts of this post may be triggering for anyone currently struggling with particular eating disorders.<<<

 - I took full advantage of spare time at uni, split between gym and teaching myself how to cook

-By May 2012, I'd lost 50lbs and had completely reversed pre-diabetes and hypertension.
-By September, I got down to the lowest weight I'd been as an adult, 138lbs.
-I was a healthiest weight for the first time in my adult life!
-Losing weight gaining strength in the gym and becoming athletically fit and healthy had a positive knock on the other areas of my life.
+By May 2012, I had completely reversed pre-diabetes and hypertension.
+Gaining strength in the gym and becoming athletically fit and healthy had a positive knock on the other areas of my life.
 I completed my degree, applied (and was accepted on) a masters degree in Social Work and my blog (the one you're reading now which has since been drastically revamped) was even nominated for Best Lifestyle Blog in the Cosmo Blog Awards.
 I passed my driving test first time too after two long years of lessons!

 When I look back on the period of my life, this year is when I felt 'at my best'.
 A series of successes in all areas of my life had left me feeling invincible and truly happy.
 I felt confident in myself and in full control of my eating and exercising habits.
 That was until...